Published by Jeremy. Last Updated on June 14, 2022.

 Typical drive times from the airport are approximately 25-30 minutes without traffic; however, during rush hour or on game days traffic may build up at Green Tree Hill and also at the 376/79 interchange.
 It is not uncommon for the drive to take an hour or longer at these times.

 For those without a car, the 28X Airport Flyer has two services, one to downtown Pittsburgh and Oakland and a second to Robinson Town Center.
-For the full bus schedule, please check out times and stops at the Port Authority website.
+For the full bus schedule, please check out times and stops at the Pittsburgh Regional Transit website.

 Get Around the City By Car

-Driving around the city of Pittsburgh is not the easiest thanks to two major reasons:
+Driving in Pittsburgh is not the easiest thanks to a few reasons:

 - First, downtown is arranged in the shape of a triangle and not a square grid like most cities.